apike/allenpike.com/_posts/2012-03-28-the-tweet-to-nowhere-private-replies.markdown

-  * @bishnu_b replied to one of my comments but I couldn't tell.
+* &zwnj;@bishnu_b replied to one of my comments but I couldn't tell.
 I was tipped off by a public reply to that reply.

-  * @canadiankelli asked me a question but I couldn't tell.
+* &zwnj;@canadiankelli asked me a question but I couldn't tell.
 I was tipped off by my wife asking me why I didn't respond.

 I love chatting with people on Twitter, so it was disturbing to me that people were trying to contact me and getting a wall of silence.
 If this is happening to me, it's happening on a huge scale to various celebrities and company accounts: